elianora/workshop/README.md

-# workshop
+# Workshop

-Magic: the Gathering Deck Builder
+A Magic: the Gathering deck building tool